Things to See and Do in Cantabria

 One of our favourites Galizano is a nice family beach with fine golden sand in a country setting.
 There are plenty of little coves and rock pools to explore and the beach is big enough that there's room for everyone.
 It can be quite surfy so take care.
 There's a small snack bar (a hut) right on the beach and bars & restaurants in the village nearby.

-The parking is about 500 metres from the beach itself which is reached by a sloping track (well surfaced and wide).
+The practical stuff: the parking is about 500 metres from the beach itself which is reached by a sloping track (well surfaced and wide).

 Playa de Somo y Loredo